tos-kamiya/d2vg/README.md

 d2vg --build-index -j <worker_processes> <files>...
 ```

+While the `-j` option for incremental indexing parallelizes the process of reading text from a document file and tokenizing it (converting it into a sequence of words), the `-j` option for explicit indexing parallelizes the process of converting a sequence of words into a vector.

 (2) Searching within the index

 Query the index DB in a parallel way.
 Document files which is not in the index DB will not be searched, and the index DB will not be updated.